-Table 1: An overview of models discussed in the paper.
+Table 1 An overview of models discussed in the p aper -- ------

-Model Description Source MMR DQS A query suggestion diversification approach based on Maximal Marginal Relevance (MMR).
-A diversification-oriented query suggestion model based on Markov random walk and hitting time analysis on the query-URL bipartite graph.
-[30] [4] D-QS P-QS A query suggestion approach that only considers diversification purpose.
-A query suggestion approach that only considers personalization purpose.
-This paper This paper PQSD {AL+AS} Personalized diversification query suggestion model incorporating all queries in a user's long-term search history and in the current session.
+Model Description Source MMR A query suggestion diversification approach based on Maximal Marginal Relevance (MMR).
+[30] DQS A diversification-oriented query suggestion model based on Markov random walk and hitting time analysis on the query-URL bipartite graph.
+[4] D-QS A query suggestion approach that only considers diversification purpose.
+This paper P-QS A query suggestion approach that only considers personalization purpose.
+This paper PQSD {AL+AS} Personalized diversification query suggestion model incorporating all queries in a user's long-term search history and in the current session.
 This paper PQSD {AL+CS} Personalized diversification query suggestion model incorporating all queries in a user's long-term search history and only queries with clicks in the current session.
 This paper PQSD {CL+AS} Personalized diversification query suggestion model incorporating only queries with clicks in a user's long-term search history and all preceding queries in the current session.
 This paper PQSD {CL+CS} Personalized diversification query suggestion model incorporating only queries with clicks in a user's long-term search history and in the current session.
-This paper suggestion candidates returned by a co-occurrence method [25].
+This paper details the statistics of the dataset used.